ppetr/scala-conduit/README.md

 # scala-conduit

-_Currently the library is experimental and can change in the future._
+_Currently the library is experimental and the interface is subject to change._

 [![Build Status](https://secure.travis-ci.org/ppetr/scala-conduit.png?branch=master)](https://travis-ci.org/ppetr/scala-conduit)